2009 G20 London summit

 The policing tactics at the event raised some controversy, particularly over the death of Ian Tomlinson.

-It was revealed in June 2013 that the Government Communications Headquarters, an intelligence agency of the British government, had intercepted phone calls and monitored computers used by foreign delegates at the summit.
+In June 2013, it came to light that the British government's spy agency, Government Communications Headquarters, had listened in on computer and phone communications made by foreign summit attendees.
 Their actions were sanctioned by the British government, and intelligence was passed to British government ministers.

 Agenda

 As hosts, the British Treasury produced an extended agenda pamphlet proposing the issues to be addressed at the London Summit.
 The explicit goal was "to start the process of reform so as to manage globalisation as a force for good in the medium term."